 Tesla’s Lawsuits and Accountability

 There have been other lawsuits filed against Tesla in Florida.
 Earlier this month, the father of 18-year-old Barett Riley filed suit against the automaker in California blaming his May 2018 death in Fort Lauderdale on the battery design of the 2014 Model S. Riley and a fellow high school senior were killed when Riley lost control of his father’s Tesla while driving at 116 mph.
 The car exploded into a ball of fire after crashing into a wall.
 In July, the family of a 50-year-old man killed in a Model 3 collision with a big rig in Delray Beach sued Tesla blaming the fatal crash on the car’s Autopilot feature.

 Automakers have a responsibility to manufacture vehicles that will keep drivers safe.
-In fact, safety should be paramount and should supersede all other factors when it comes to vehicle design.
-If you or a loved one has been injured or if you have a lost a loved one as a result of an unsafe vehicle or defective auto, you may be able to seek compensation for your injuries, damages and losses.
+In fact, safety should be paramount and supersede all other factors regarding vehicle design.
+If you or a loved one has been injured or lost a loved one due to an unsafe vehicle or defective auto, you may be able to seek compensation for your injuries, damages and losses.
 An experienced auto defect lawyer will be able to help you better understand your legal rights and options.